-Organizational Roles, Responsibilities and Authorities - you should record evidence that your organization’s personnel have not only been advised of their QMS roles and authorities but that they also understand their duties in the context of what the QMS is intending to achieve.
+You should record evidence that your personnel have been advised of their roles, responsibilities and authorities and that they also understand their duties in the context of what the QMS is intending to achieve.

 Each employee needs to know who is responsible for the various elements of the QMS to ensure a successful implementation.
 You should develop and make available to all employees a list of key personnel and their job descriptions, responsibilities, along with an organizational chart of key employees as they relate to the QMS.